-Lynn Valley School's Code of Conduct is developed by staff, students and parents to support the social and emotional well-being of all students and honour the diversity of our learning community.
+Lynn Valley School's Code of Conduct has been developed by staff, students and parents to guide and support the behavior of students.
 It is reviewed every two years.

 The Lynn Valley School Community wants all students to learn in a safe and secure environment free from physical or emotional abuse.
 In accordance with North Vancouver School District's Policy 302, Lynn Valley Code of Conduct is developed in alignment with the prohibitive grounds of discrimination in accordance with the BC Human Rights Code Sections 7 & 8, as these relate to the school environment.
 Anti-bullying measures will ensure all students, regardless of their sex, race, religion, culture, sexual orientation and gender identity or expression, enjoy a safe, inclusive and welcoming learning environment.

 Lynn Valley's Code of Conduct is based on the core values of Kindness, Respect, and Inclusion.
 The strength of this code lies in the commitment of all members of the home and school community.
 We share a collective responsibility to support a collaborative problem-solving approach to developing positive student behavior.
 It is the intent of this code to consistently encourage, teach and reinforce positive social emotional skills.

 It is important all students at Lynn Valley feel safe and that they belong at school.
 Lynn Valley staff collaborate within and across grades and age levels to develop the mindsets, intrapersonal and interpersonal skills required to foster thoughtful, responsible and resilient citizens who actively care about each other and our school community.